How to Split a Lilac Bush or Propagate Lilacs The Old-Timey Way

 • Third, water your new lilac bush.

+But seriously, after close examination, I believe one of the shoots was a volunteer sucker.
+Because it was unattached to the branch that had been placed under the rock, it most likely came up on its own.
 Always be sure to look for these volunteer suckers as well.
 These may be more difficult to dig if they are close to the plant.
-They are also less likely to survive if damaged during the digging process, so be gentle.
+They are also less likely to survive if damaged during digging, so be gentle.

 Lilac bush that was split using this simple technique and transplanted to another part of my yard